Thank you for giving us parents a ticket to visit our childhood

 – Yes.
 Thursday it is!
 But you had better be on time, daddy.

 It was the color of wonder right from the start: “Getting to know each other”.
 Ms. Mai introduced us to the class as new students and divided us into 6 groups to take part in the lesson with the children.
-Only by studying with the children did we realize how smart, creative and proactive they are – way better than we had been when we were young.
+Only by studying with the children did we realize how smart, creative and proactive they are – much more than we had been when we were their age.

 Then it was the color of surprise when neither the children nor the parents knew what was coming next.
 But the teacher was always in control and guided us perfectly.
 It seems that the whole class successfully puts students at its center, with excellent interactions.

 Now it was time for the color of creativity, when both students and parents enthusiastically created the most interesting and creative story in their own unique way.
-After listening to a story, the groups took turn acting the story out.
+After listening to a story, the groups took turns acting out the story.
 The audience roared with laughter and praised the performers with rounds of applause.
 After that, we were allowed to write a new ending to the story.

 Last, but not least, it was the color of joy when everyone felt they were part of the stories.
 The children were well-versed in the art of “impossible solutions” and completed new endings for the stories in record time.
 To be honest, it took us adults a few minutes of “pen-biting” before ideas came to us.